7 accused in firing in Lahore Bar elections handed over to Police for physical remand

 The accused involved in the firing incident during the Lahore Bar elections presented before the Anti-Terrorism Court (ATC).

-Judge Arshad Javed of the ATC heard the case and the court has handed over the seven accused to police for a two-day physical remand.
+Judge Arshad Javed of the ATC heard the case and the court has handed over the seven accused to police for two-days physical remand.

 The court discharged the accused, Noman Gurayah, Advocate, from the case.
 The accused, Noman Gurayah, is a losing candidate in the bar elections.